 Almanac and The Daily Pennsylvanian are available to those who come to campus.
-If you would like to receive Almanac by mail approximately one week after publication you should inform the Almanac office.
-This service is currently free.
+If you would like to receive Almanac by e-mail you can sign up at https://almanac.upenn.edu/express-almanac.
 Both publications are now available on the Web at the time of printing.